Harish Boodhoo: Ancestry and family life

 In the 1800s Boodhoo's ancestors migrated from the state of Bihar in India.
 His father and mother were both Mauritians who worked as labourers on Highlands Sugar Estate.
-At the time of his birth Harish's father had already passed away and his mother continued to work as a labourer to support her six children.
+At the time of his birth Harish's father had already died and his mother continued to work as a labourer to support her six children.
 In 1973 Harish Boodhoo married school teacher Sarita Boodhoo and they have no children.